 Mina Hosseini is the Executive Director of P.S.
 305, an organization providing families with tools to advocate for high-quality public schools.
 A Miami native and graduate of Florida International University, Mina began her career in accounting with Deloitte Tax before joining P.S.
 305. Mina is committed to cultivating leadership in the pursuit of equity and excellence in education for all children.
 She also enjoys volunteering as a Guardian Ad Litem where she serves as a voice for children in foster care.

-Elisa Juárez, a senior manager on Target’s Corporate Responsibility team, helping to invest a share of company profits back into communities.
+Elisa Juárez works with companies to help them invest a share of company profits back into communities.
 She strives to build resilient and thriving communities through social impact investing, strategic partnerships, and community engagement.
 She is on the national board of the Hispanic Heritage Foundation and volunteers with the World Happiness Summit and The Global Center for Climate Resilience.
 She has a bachelor’s degree from Brown University, an MBA from the IAE in Buenos Aires, Argentina, and a corporate social responsibility certificate through Harvard Business School.

 City of Miami Beach – Chief of Community Planning and Sustainability